tomwhite/covid-19-uk-data/README.md

 * _Public Health Agency, Northern Ireland:_ Provide a machine readable version of the historical data on the dashboard.

+The reporting systems have changed a lot since the outbreak began, and overall they have improved, both in the amount of information being published, and the ease of access of machine-readable datasets.
+(Public Health Scotland provides all their data in XLSX and CSV format, including historical data.
+Public Health Wales provides a XLSX spreadsheet with historical data.)

 ## Data sources and the collation process

 A lot of the collation process is manual, however there are a few command line tools to help process the data into its final form.
 The data sources are changing from day to day, which means the process is constantly changing.